The #1 Worst Food for Immunity, According to Doctors

 We talked to a doctor of internal medicine and an endocrinologist to learn how to keep our immune systems at their best.

 Immunity seems to be on everyone's minds right now—and for good reason.
-As the number of coronavirus cases creeps up in the U.S., it's important we take care of our bodies, practice proper hygiene and eat a healthy diet.
+With the coronavirus pandemic, plus cold and flu season, it's important we take care of our bodies, practice proper hygiene and eat a healthy diet.
 We spoke with Romy Block, M.D. and Arielle Levitan, M.D., co-founders of Vous Vitamin, to learn more about boosting our immunity.

 The pair says alcohol suppresses your immune system and can also make a virus last longer.
 In fact, they say having just one drink could make an illness last a few extra days.
 This is likely because alcohol disrupts our gastrointestinal tract, which plays a vital role in keeping our immune systems strong.
 Research shows alcohol can cause gut bacteria leakage, which leads to inflammation, forcing our immune system's defenses down.
 Not to mention, booze is dehydrating and staying hydrated is important for staying healthy.